rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 132. Install point 16 for API Rate Limiting and Security Enhancements.
 133. Install Swagger UI using 17,18 point above.
 134. You can now go "http://localhost:5000/api-docs/" and see api route UI.
 135. Now All routes need to be updated for for request body and parameter validation, ALhamdulillah.
 136. SWagger UI added for User Registration, see it in the link given in 134 point.
-137. Pending: For UI, codes need to be added in routes too.
+137. Till now for all route swagger UI added.